by Katerina Georgeopoulou en Tonny Mulder

 In the first processing step you have used the FILTER TOOL for a limited number of trials, predominantly in the 'First 8' modus.
 The tool, however can filter up to 80 trials simultaneously.
 This means that can use the 'array manipulator tool' to concatinate a number of trials, analysis can speed up.
 Again, keep track of what you stack into one file.

 Tool to use: Time-frequency tool.
 Dit is een nieuwe tool die recent is toegevoegd aan EEG_recorder. gebruik de tool tips en help functie in EEG_recorder zelf.
 Vraag hulp aan je begeleider

 TF per trial berekenen en middelen over trials (TF-tool)

 Gemiddeldes per proefpersoon en conditie gebruiken om gemiddelde power te berekenen binnen time-of-interest en frequency-of-interest.
 (TF-tool)

 Grand average maken: gemiddeldes per persoon opslaan in TF-tool en samenvoegen in Array-Manipulator.
 Dit gecombineerde bestand inladen in TF-tool en middelen over proefpersonen.

 Calculate the power with the filtertool and average powers with excel

 Then, you can average the trials per participant and per condition.
 Example: suppose you have 9 participants and 3 conditions, with 5 trials in each condition.
 You then average the 5 trials per condition together, so that you end up with 9 x 3 values (one average value for every participant and condition).
 If you are looking at several channels and/or frequency bands, you repeat this step separately for each.
 Finally, you can test if the values differ statistically between the conditions, and you can do this separately for every frequency band and channel.

-Tool to use in recorder: Spectral Analysis
+Tool to use in recorder: TF-Tool